Extra-Judicial Adoption Issue in an Arizona Probate

 Not one witness testified that Mr. Cook was of unsound mind or lacked testamentary capacity.
 Only a hired expert witness, a doctor, who did not know Mr. Cook personally admitted he could not form any individual opinion as to Mr. Cook’s mental capacity or incapacity.

 The Court carefully examined the transcript of evidence.
 It did not find sufficient evidence to sustain the jury’s verdict that Mr. Cook lacked testamentary capacity.
 The evidence is overwhelming that he was mentally competent in every respect.
-Without doubt the will expressed his mature wishes with reference to the final disposition of his property.
+Without a doubt, the will expressed his mature wishes with reference to the final disposition of his property.

 The Court of Appeals reversed the decision.
 It found that the trial court erred in denying Mrs. Lewis and Mrs. Arnold’s motion.
 It should have entered an instructed verdict on the issue of testamentary capacity.
 The Court remanded the case with instructions to enter judgment admitting the will to probate.